memespring/wiki-platformland-content/explaining.md

 ## A better, digital, democracy

-Digitla platforms can tranform the relationship between citizens and their government.
+Digital platforms can transform the relationship between citizens and their government.

 ## The technology stack